Agege: History

+At a various of the second half of the 19th century, fairly large number of villages and hamlets were founded over the forested landscape of the standstone of the then Agege-Ikeja district covering about 75,500 hectares (i.e. 755km2) the area with its well drained soil and empty forestland offered great attraction to various group of Awori from Otta, Egbado from Ilaro, Égba from Abeokuta, other Yorubas, Nupe, Ekitis migrants who founded many settlements.
+Also most of trader whom came to trade decided to stayed due rapid economic growth. from When the kolanut plantations in the Agege area started to flourish it attracted huge settlements.

+Agege Station experienced rapid development and became a powerful center of the kolanut trade.
+These settlements attracted different people of different backgrounds and interests such as traders, laborers, and most of these were Hausa.
+Whenever the Yoruba's needed labourers for jobs such as cutting of trees, they would engage the services of the Hausa people.
+Because of this work the immediate area where the Hausas lived was named ‘Ilu Awon Ageigi’ which translates as ‘Town (Ilu) of the tree cutters’.
+The name Agege was thus formed out of the word Ageigi by Hausas settlers.

 The foundation of Agege as a populated and commercial settlement began when a railway station was located close to Orile -Agege, an Awori settlement; the new railway linked Lagos with Abeokuta and was subsequently extended to Ibadan and to the Northern region.
 Prior to the construction of the station, Awori and Egba farmers cultivated food and cash crops such as Cocoa and Kola nut within the settlement.
 It is worthy to note that large scale cocoa plantations in Yorubaland started at Agege, before extending to many South Western Nigerian towns.
 Commercial activities sprang up around the station as collection, sorting and grading of Cocoa for transportation and export took place at Agege.
 The kolanut trade between Agege and the Northern region also expanded as a railway service was extended to the Northern regions.
 Small scale market activities also rose as market women set up shops close to the railway station.
+1907 Jacob Coker founded the Agege Planters' Union, the first agricultural cooperative in West Africa.